The SMART Approach to Goal Setting: Does it Work?

 – Giorgio Pautrie

 If you’re leading product development teams, work output is likely to be a key consideration for you.
-As project manager, you’re responsible for ensuring that deliverables are met and that everybody is organised.
+As project manager, you’re responsible for ensuring that deliverables are met and that everybody is organized.
 To achieve this, it’s important to have the right productivity tools for your business but also that you’re a motivating manager.
 Setting targets is a proven way of keeping a multi-disciplined team working towards a common goal and popular methodology for this is SMART goals.

 It seems that everyone these days is implementing SMART goals.
 They help to encourage you and your team, and guide your company’s long-term vision.
 And because SMART goals conform to predetermined criteria, and are measurable, they create transparency and accountability.